-Chef Paul Yellin wrote the book on cooking with rum literally.
-Known as The Rhum Chef, the New York-born and Barbados-raised chef learned to incorporate rum and Caribbean flavors into his cuisine from his first cooking jobs on the island, and he used that know-how to write Infusion!
-Spirited Cooking in the Caribbean, published in 2004.
-Now he is bringing his Caribbean cooking style and love for rum to Charleston with his new restaurant, Cane Rhum Bar and Caribbean Kitchen.
+Chef Paul Yellin wrote the book on cooking with rum—literally.
+Known as the Rhum Chef, the New York-born and Barbados-raised cook learned to incorporate rum and Caribbean flavors into his cuisine from his first cooking jobs on the island, and he used that know-how to write Infusion!
+Spirited Cooking in the Caribbean in 2004.
+Now, he’s bringing his Caribbean cooking style and love for rum to Charleston with his new restaurant, Cane Rhum Bar and Caribbean Kitchen.

-Cane is a culmination of more than 10 years of planning.
-Originally, Yellin set his sites on New York City and Washington DC as possible locations for his rum bar but after moving to Charleston, and learning about the history of rum and its strong ties to the Holy City, he knew he had found the perfect place for his venture.
+Cane is a restaurant more than ten years in the making.
+Originally Yellin set his sites on New York City and Washington, DC, as possible locations for his rum bar, but after moving to Charleston and learning about the history of rum and its strong ties to the Holy City, he knew he had found the perfect place for his venture.

-Chef Yellin insists that Cane is a rum bar first.
-They plan on serving 80 different rums but the cuisine will also play a major role.
-The menu at Cane features staples from around the Caribbean like two of Haiti’s most traditional dishes, Pork Griot and Pikliz.
-Pork Griot is made from pork shoulder that is cut into cubes, marinated, braised and then fried.
-The richness of the pork is tempered with the sweet and spicy Pikliz that is made with cabbage, pineapple, mango and spicy Scotch bonnet peppers.
+Yellin insists that Cane is a rum bar first—the team plans on serving eighty different rums—but the food will also play a major role.
+The menu features staples from around the Caribbean like two of Haiti’s most traditional dishes, pork griot and pikliz.
+Pork griot is made from pork shoulder that’s cut into cubes, marinated, braised, and then fried.
+The richness of the pork is tempered with the sweet and spicy pikliz made with cabbage, pineapple, mango, and spicy Scotch bonnet peppers.